-So for the last two weeks, my PlayStation 4 hasn’t been working.
+So for about a fortnight, my PlayStation 4 stopped working.

 To be more precise, it was refusing to play discs.

 Everything else was fine: downloaded games worked, apps worked.
 But the PS4 wouldn’t read any disc at all.
 Most of my games are on the hard drive, but there were a couple of games I was hoping to finish (The Last Guardian, Titanfall 2).

 Also my copy of Overwatch was on disc.

 So this shit wouldn’t fly.
 I decided to have a go at fixing it.

 I’m not very good at fixing things.
 I’ve never built my own PC and I generally make things worse when I try and solve techy problems, but whatevs.
 I decided to have a go.
 After watching a few YouTube instructional videos and borrowing an intense screwdriver set from my brother-in-law, I got to work.

 But before I opened anything, I gave my PS4 a gentle shake.

 I broke warranty by removing some stickers on the back, allowing me to unscrew certain parts of the PS4 and open it up for the top.
 After a bit more work I managed to take out the Blu-ray drive.

 That’s when I noticed.